Marketing91

 What is Internal Customer Service?

-Internal customer service is a representation of the level of service that an organization offers to its employees and other departments.
-Offering a supportive and accommodating environment within an organization is what internal customer service entails.
+Internal customer service represents the level of service an organization offers to its employees and other departments.
+Internal customer service entails offering a supportive and accommodating environment within an organization.

-This means providing products, services, advice, and guidance to departments about how best they can serve their external customers.
+This means providing products, services, advice, and guidance to departments about best serving their external customers.
 Internal customer service also involves supplying assistance from one department to another when needed.
 Three features are commonly attributed to internal customers:

-• Closer relationships – Internal customers are more closely affiliated with the company in comparison with external customers.
-They regularly interact with the same systems, processes, and products offered by their organization.
+• Closer relationships – Internal customers are more closely affiliated with the company than external customers.
+They regularly interact with the same systems, processes, and products their organization offers.

 • Two-way service – Whereas internal customers provide each other assistance when dealing with an external customer issue – such as a query – the onus is not placed upon them to offer support to the call center representative.